-Religious Studies A-level consists of 3 main areas of study in Philosophy, Ethics and Religious Thought.
+Religious Studies A-level will consist of 3 main areas of study.

-Religious Thought you will focus on the key beliefs and practices of Christianity.
-This will also provide an opportunity to reflect on and explore the place and role of religion in the modern world.
+In the third module, Developments in Religious Thought, you will study one particular religion and focus on its key beliefs and practices, and how these have developed over time.
+This will also provide an opportunity to reflect on and explore the place and role of religion in the modern world, considering how law and society impact on and are changed by religion.

 Philosophy of Religion